Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Introduction

-To make the transition for industry smoother, while still addressing the issue of controlling the number of effective scatterers in the channel, we envision \textit{\ac{RA-MIMO}}.
-A similar vision was presented in \cite{compromised-reciprocity}, but extra delay, increased delay spread and compromised channel reciprocity were identified as obstacles; these issues are addressed in our vision.
-Repeaters have traditionally been deployed for the purpose of improving coverage.
-Coverage improvements and capacity scaling in \ac{MIMO} systems aided by repeaters was studied in \ac{LoS} environments~\cite{ra-mimo-los} and full-duplex radio relays was investigated in order to improve outdoor-to-indoor communication~\cite{out-in-relays}.
-Today, when massive \ac{MIMO} base stations are being deployed, the improvements at the base station side enable multi-user \ac{MIMO} operation.
-Now rethinking repeaters, could they also be deployed inside the cell to support massive \ac{C-MIMO} systems with the purpose of increasing macro diversity, acting as scatterers in the environment, and potentially approach \ac{D-MIMO} performance?
+To make the transition smoother and challenge the existing views on how densification of current cellular systems could be done in today's sub-6~GHz systems, we envision \textit{\ac{RA-MIMO}}.
+A similar vision was presented in \cite{compromised-reciprocity}, but extra delay, increased delay spread and compromised channel reciprocity were identified as obstacles; these issues are solved in our vision.
+Repeaters have traditionally been deployed to improve coverage.
+Coverage improvements and capacity scaling in \ac{MIMO} systems aided by repeaters was studied in \ac{LoS} environments~\cite{ra-mimo-los} and full-duplex radio relays were investigated to improve outdoor-to-indoor communication~\cite{out-in-relays}.
+Today modern massive \ac{MIMO} base stations enable multi-user \ac{MIMO} operation.
+Challenging the current views on how densification could be done; we propose to rethink repeaters, could they be deployed inside the cell to support massive \ac{C-MIMO} systems to increase macro diversity, acting as active scatterers, i.e. channel scatterers but with amplification, and potentially approach \ac{D-MIMO} performance?

-Note the distinction between a repeater and a relay.
-A repeater \emph{instantaneously} amplifies and re-transmits the signal, with a delay of at most a few hundred nanoseconds.
-A relay, in contrast, receives a signal of substantially longer duration (e.g., half a slot) and then either amplifies and forwards, or decodes and forwards that signal.
-Repeaters act as additional channel scatterers with amplification, but relays do not.
+The use of the terms \emph{relay} and \emph{repeater} in literature is not always consistent.
+A repeater is here considered to be the same thing as a full-duplex relay, and \emph{instantaneously} amplifies and re-transmits the signal, with a delay of at most a few hundred nanoseconds.
+However, a repeater is different from a half-duplex relay; the difference lies in the delay introduced.
+A half-duplex relay receives a signal of substantially longer duration (e.g., half a slot) and then either amplifies and forwards, or decodes and forwards, that signal.
+Repeaters (full-duplex relays) act as an active scatterer, but half-duplex relays do not.

-Other ways to enhance the performance, without having to create extra cells but rather by deploying extra components within existing cells, could be to either add extra \acp{AP} or, use \acp{RIS}.
-These solutions could in theory perform the work of a repeater. \acp{RIS} has been a topic of pre-standardization discussions and \acp{NCR} are under consideration in standardization activities~\cite{ncr-ris-5g}.
-In Table I, a comparison between these three deployment options is presented.
-Benefits of deploying repeaters or \acp{RIS} in comparison to extra \acp{AP} are that no phase synchronization nor any backhaul is needed.
+Other ways to enhance performance in sub-6~GHz systems, without creating extra cells, are to add extra \acp{AP} or, use \acp{RIS}.
+Table~I presents a comparison between these three options; these technologies are of different maturity in terms of practical implementations.
+A \ac{RIS} could perform the work of a repeater while bringing benefits stemming from the many unit cells. \Acp{NCR} are a part of Release 18~\cite{ncr-ris-5g, ris-challenges}, while \acp{RIS} has been decided to not become a study-item; several challenges need to be addressed before they can be used in practice~\cite{ris-challenges}.